 How You’ll Benefit

-The Sustainable Systems Engineering program builds on the strengths of UW–Madison as a leader in engineering, energy and environmental sciences.
+The SSE program builds on the strengths of UW–Madison as a leader in engineering, energy and environmental sciences.

-Students in the Master of Engineering: Sustainable Systems Engineering program are attracted to this field for a variety of reasons.
+Students in the SSE program are attracted to this field for a variety of reasons.
 Some are looking to advance within their existing organization and want to gain additional knowledge and skills.
 Others are looking to pursue their personal missions and break into renewable energy or energy efficiency industries such as energy service companies, energy efficiency consulting, renewable energy design, utilities, public service or start-up firms.

 When you complete the program, you will not only have an understanding of tomorrow’s clean energy principles, but you will understand the structure of today’s conventional energy systems, positioning yourself as a navigator in the ongoing clean energy transition.